clexp/orthogonalperspectives/content/Literature/Goedel Escher Bach.md

 This book originally came to fame in the 90s.
 Now 20 years later due to the rise in artificial intelligence this book has become of conversation and interest again.

 Fundamentally, the author makes reference to systems that refer to themselves.
-He sees this pattern in the work of Gole Asha and Bach.
-Gole makes some mathematical statements which refer to versions of themselves, Escher similar makes self referencing images, and bark appears to make musical patterns which reference parts of themselve
+He sees this pattern in the work of Godel Escher and Bach.
+Godel makes some mathematical statements which refer to versions of themselves, Escher similar makes self referencing images, and Bach appears to make musical patterns which reference parts of themselves

 Since humans are able to reference to themselves where we do not see this elsewhere the author suggests that self referencing is a key function of artificial intelligence.
 While he spots that these systems are not intelligent he implies self reference may be emergent from a complex system.